hypermint/tm-pkcs11/README.md

 # tm-pkcs11

 This is a PKCS#11 remote signer implementation for tendermint-based blockchain validators.
+(Please note that this software is still under development and not ready for production use)

 Limitations:
 - Only support ECDSA-based validators (tendermint's default validator key is EdDSA)

+TODO:
+- Vault support (e.g. AWS KSM) for storing HSM passwords

 ### Supported HSM